redbadger/crux/docs/src/part-3/platforms/dioxus.md

 in the Crux repository.
 ```

 Edit `src/main.rs` to look like the following.
-This code sets up the Dioxus app,
+This code sets up the Dioxus app
 and connects the core to the UI.
-Not only do we create a hook for the view state
+We create a signal for the view state
-but we also create a coroutine that plugs in the Dioxus "service" we defined
-above to constantly send any events from the UI to the core.
+and a coroutine that receives events from the UI and forwards them to the core.

 ```rust,noplayground
 {{#include ../../../../examples/counter/web-dioxus/src/main.rs}}
 ```

-We can add a title and a stylesheet by editing
+We also need a `Dioxus.toml` configuration file to set up the app title and
-`examples/counter/web-dioxus/Dioxus.toml`.
+asset directory.

 ```toml
 {{#include ../../../../examples/counter/web-dioxus/Dioxus.toml}}